w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 The Availability and Validity (AnV) Protocol allows the network to be efficiently sharded among parachains while maintaining strong security guarantees.

+We will explain in-depth how the two protocols are interconnected in the following sections.

 ## Main Actors

 ### [Validators](../learn/learn-validator.md)